Free shipping on orders over 50€ up to 500g

 Jade, a symbol of wisdom, purity and serenity, is a natural stone prized for its unique brilliance and healing properties.
 This bewitchingly beautiful gemstone comes in a palette of colors ranging from deep, soothing green to yellow and white.
 Used since time immemorial to create exceptional jewelry and objets d'art, jade continues to fascinate with its timeless allure.

-You too can create sumptuous costume jewelry using our jewelry components and jade beads, and be inspired by our free natural stone jewelry tutorials.
+You too can create sumptuous costume jewelry using our jewelry components and jade beads, inspired by our free natural stone jewelry tutorials.

 pierre de jade